Ladysnake/Cardinal-Components-API/README.md

 }
 ```

-*Serverside load and unload is implemented for entities, block entities, chunks, worlds, and scoreboards.
+*Serverside load and unload is implemented for entities, block entities, chunks, levels, and scoreboards.
 Clientside load and unload is only implemented for entities, block entities, and chunks.
 This is an experimental feature,
 any feedback welcome.*